 - Be ethical: Report all income and business expenses.
 Do not mix your personal expenses with business expenses.

-Following these small business tips for 4th quarter planning will help you finish the year strong and set yourself up for business success in 2023.
+We’ve put together 5 tips for tax planning and things you’ll want to make sure you meet with your CPA on before the end of the year.
+Following these small business tips for 4th quarter planning will help you finish the year strong and set yourself up for business success in 2024.

 The Oregon SBDC Network has 20 Centers across the state of Oregon offering core services to help small business owners in all areas of business.
 From startup to launch, scaling to succession planning, we’re here to help you build a successful business any time of year.